-- The OMUTCD requires that all portions of a sign and its support be placed at least 2 ft. laterally from the near edge of a shared-use path.
-Where space is available, wider shy spaces should be provided. - Bicycle-only pushbuttons or pushbuttons on shared-use paths should be located close enough to be pressed without dismounting and placed based on pedestrian accessibility guidelines.
+- The OMUTCD requires that all ~~no~~ portions ~~of a sign~~ or ~~and~~ its support ~~to be placed~~ less than at least 2ft. laterally from the near edge of a ~~shared use~~ shared-use path.
+Where space is available, wider shy spaces should be provided. - Bicycle-only pushbuttons or pushbuttons on ~~shared use~~ shared-use paths should be located close enough to be pressed without dismounting and placed based on pedestrian accessibility guidelines.
 The OMUTCD and Chapter 8 provide additional guidance on the location of pushbuttons. - Lean rails and footrests intended for the use of bicyclists at intersections are an exception to the shy distance guidelines and should be located close enough to be functional from the bikeway.
 Bikeways may be widened to provide shy distances and allow these treatments to be functional.